vippsas/vipps-developers/newsletters/2023-05-newsletter.md

 ### Please check your API calls for errors

 We are working on eliminating incorrect API use to ensure the best possible user experience for all Vipps users and merchants.

-Please:
+API typically result in your customers thinking that "Vipps doesn't work", and may mean that you lose money.
+Please make sure you use our APIs in the best way:

 * Monitor the responses you get when making API calls
 * Log all errors